Planning Your Korean Ski Holiday?

 The GoPro video below was taken at High 1 Resort, but it gives a good sense of what night skiing looks like in South Korea.
 Though resorts differ, the experience of skiing under the lights is a quintessential Korean experience.

-In my introduction, I mentioned Mona Yongpyong as one of the best—if not the best—mountains for advanced terrain in South Korea, and I stand by that claim.
+In my introduction, I mentioned Yongpyong Resort as one of the best—if not the best—mountains for advanced terrain in South Korea, and I stand by that claim.

 As you’ll see in the chairlift map below, it essentially functions as two interconnected mountains, with a long gondola connecting them.